 ‘Lived experience’ in grant-making practice

-IVAR are the Learning Coordinators for Comic Relief’s UK Intermediary Funders initiative that supports grassroots, community-based grant-making in each of the four home nations.
+As part IVAR are the Learning Coordinators for Comic Relief’s UK Intermediary Funders initiative that supports grassroots, community-based grant-making in each of the four home nations.
 Key aspects of this initiative are to encourage the centrality of lived experience and community-led approaches both in the grant-making process and the grants themselves.

 This paper looks at what ‘lived experience’ within grant-making practice means for four intermediary funders working with Comic Relief.
 In light of the Covid-19 crisis, it feels more important than ever to open lines of communication between funders and communities.